 Go to the ID and Biometric capture booth where your photo, fingerprints, and digital signature will be taken.

 The personnel will let you view on a computer screen how your actual UMID looks like.
-Double-check your personal details, especially your name, birthdate, and address.
-Tell the staff if you spot any error to have it corrected immediately.
+Double-check your personal details, especially your name, birth date, and address.
+Tell the staff if you spot an error to have it corrected immediately.

 After you’ve confirmed that your info is correct, you’ll be issued an acknowledgment stub and advised about the estimated delivery time of your UMID card.

 4. Wait for your UMID card delivery.